delos/cusp-encounters/README.md

 * mpi4py (optional)

 ## Acknowledgement:
-If you use this code, please cite the paper as [Stücker et al. (2022) !!!](https://arxiv.org/abs/2207.00604).
+If you use this code, please cite the paper [Stücker et al. (2023) (**add link later)](.).
 Additionally there are other works used inside of this repository.
 Therefore, you should cite these as well if you use the corresponding parts of the code:

 * The [Adiabatic-Tides](https://github.com/jstuecker/adiabatic-tides) repository.
 This is used for evaluating the effect of smooth tides.
-[Stücker et al. (2022, b)](https://arxiv.org/abs/2207.00604)
+[Stücker et al. (2022)](https://arxiv.org/abs/2207.00604)
-* Gammaray data of the Galactic Centre Excess under [data/di_mauro_fig10.txt](data/di_mauro_fig10.txt) which was provided by [Di Mauro (2021)](https://arxiv.org/abs/2101.04694)
+* Gammaray data of the Galactic Centre Excess under [data/di_mauro_fig10.txt](data/di_mauro_fig10.txt) which was provided by [Di Mauro (2021)](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.103.063029)
 * Data of the Isotropic Gamma Ray Background under [data/apj504089t3_mrt.txt](data/apj504089t3_mrt.txt).
 This file is not available under the MIT license.
-[Ackermann et al. (2015)](https://arxiv.org/abs/1410.3696)
+[Ackermann et al. (2015)](https://iopscience.iop.org/article/10.1088/0004-637X/799/1/86)
 * While I have not used directly any code from from the [microhalo-models](https://github.com/delos/microhalo-models) repository from Sten Delos, I have carefully checked my implementation against the results from that code.
 If you use the code for sampling the distributions of cusps, probably you should cite [Delos et al (2019)](https://arxiv.org/abs/1905.05766) and [Delos & White (2022)](https://arxiv.org/abs/2209.11237), since these presented the corresponding theoretical considerations.
 * To get a power spectrum we also use the CLASS code [Blas et al. (2011)](https://arxiv.org/abs/1104.2933)